-I do not have referral links for the United Club, Ritz-Carlton, or IHG credit cards.
+I do not have referral links for the United Club, Sapphire Reserve, or Ritz-Carlton, credit cards.
 Information about this products is neither provided nor reviewed by their issuer.

 I frequently offer appraisals of the very best cards, and the very best signup bonuses, but in doing so only offer one or two cards per bank.
 That means I don’t get down further — what card should you get next, or if you aren’t going to get the one I prefer for whatever reason?

 And the ‘best’ Chase cards have changed over the past several months since I last looked at their new products and limited-time signup bonuses.
 Your strategy for each is influenced by ‘5/24’ and what that means for getting approved for new accounts.

 There’s no question in my mind that the Chase Sapphire Preferred Card is the best rewards card for getting started in miles and points.
 It’s been the best overall solution for frequent travelers for 6 years.